AnyLog-co/documentation/examples/Configuration.md

 Users can write a JSON file (in the format described below) to configure a node.
 The JSON configuration file name needs to include ***json*** as the file type.
-The following example starts an AnyLog node and configures the node according to the commands listed in a file called ***autoexec.json***.
+The following example starts an AnyLog node and configures the node according to the commands listed in a JSON file called ***autoexec.json***.

 <pre>
 python3 user_cmd.py "process !local_scripts\autoexec.json"